Get Started

 Healthcare

-Watch how splitting minor and severe patients into separate tracks transforms emergency room flow.
-Visual proof in 10 minutes.
+Watch how splitting minor and severe patients into separate tracks changes emergency room flow in a browser-based teaching model.

 See It In Action